vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 For this example, the `logUsernamesAndGroups` setting is enabled.
 If it were disabled, all values in the `personalInfo` maps would be redacted.
 The pod logs contain one JSON object per line.
 For readability, we have pretty-printed each line.
+Also for readability, we have removed the `caller` key in the example logs below.
+In the pod logs, every line includes `caller` and the value identifies the line of code which caused the message to be logged.

 The login flow starts with the client calling several discovery endpoints.
 We will skip showing those audit logs here for brevity.